bwiedermann/scala-and-fluency/reflection.md

 have in the library (i.e., flipping, rotating, and grayscaling)?

 ## Better names
-There are a few things that would be easy to fix, relating to names.
+There are a few things relating to names that would make the user's experience better.

 ### Stop referencing the `Picture` object so much

 It's annoying to always write `Picture.` before each operation.
 We could fix it in our program by importing all the functions from the `Picture` object:
   ```scala
   import Picture._
   ```